Revant-Annam/RISC-V_vsd_AR_week5/README.md

 ### 3. Placement (Stage 3)

 * **Command Triggered:** `3_1_place_gp_skip_io`, `3_5_place_dp`
-* **What it Did:** With the floorplan and power grid ready, the flow began placing the 551 standard cells from your synthesized design.
+* **What it Did:** With the floorplan and power grid ready, the flow began placing the 551 standard cells from the synthesized design.
     * `3_1_place_gp...`: This is **Global Placement**.
 The tool finds the *optimal approximate* location for all cells to minimize wire length and congestion.
 At this stage, cells are allowed to overlap.
     * `3_5_place_dp...`: This is **Detailed Placement**.
 The tool takes the "illegal" global placement and legalizes it.
 It snaps all cells to the grid, ensures there are **zero overlaps** (`[INFO DPL-0312] Found 0 overlaps...`), and fine-tunes the locations to meet design rules.

 <img width="1920" height="1080" alt="Screenshot from 2025-10-27 00-09-00" src="https://github.com/user-attachments/assets/30982160-8931-4182-b345-a8ed4d63c783" />

 <img width="1920" height="1080" alt="Screenshot from 2025-10-27 00-09-14" src="https://github.com/user-attachments/assets/44fe4d19-8c8c-41a6-a6eb-3ab57338e72d" />

-Here is a brief explanation of those results, perfect for adding to your Git repository.

 ---